Hacienda, Sonoma County, California

 Hacienda (also Cosmo) is a community in Sonoma County, California.
 It is located west of Santa Rosa on the Russian River.
-First settled in 1871, it was served by the Northwest Pacific Railroad from 1876 to 1935.
-Hacienda was a popular river resort from the 1920s through the 1950s with a nine-hole golf course and beach.
+First settled in 1871, it was served by the Northwestern Pacific Railroad from 1876 to 1935.

+Hacienda was a popular river resort from the 1920s through the 1950s, with river frontage, campgrounds, and a golf course designed by Alistair MacKenzie.
+Today, the site is a private community.